ResearchOS/dagpiler/docs/toml_files.md

 ```

 ## runnables.toml
-The main contents of a package reside in its 1+ runnables' .toml files.
-Every runnable needs at minimum the following attributes to connect them to other runnables.
+The main contents of a package reside in its 1+ runnables' .toml files, of which there are multiple types.
+Every type of runnable needs at minimum the following attributes: `type`, `exec`, and `inputs`.

 Example runnable format:
 ```toml